Barbara Baert: Prizes and awards

+Since January 2014, she has been a life member of the Royal Flemish Academy of Belgium for Science and the Arts (Koninklijke Vlaamse Academie van België voor Wetenschappen en Kunsten [KVAB]).
+She is also a member of the Academia Europaea, a pan-European academy of humanities, letters, law, and sciences.
+Between April and September 2015, she held a fellowship at the Internationale Kolleg für Kulturtechnikforschung und Medienphilosophie (IKKM) (International Research Institute for Cultural Techniques and Media Philosophy).

-Baert was honoured twice by the Royal Flemish Academy of Belgium for Science and the Arts: in 1993 for her outstanding thesis in art history entitled Het Boec van den Houte and in 2006 for her outstanding scientific career before the age of forty.
-In 2016, she was honoured the Pioneer's Award of the KU Leuven and the Francqui Prize for her pioneering work in iconology and medieval visual culture.
-In 2017 she received the honour of Commander of the Order of Léopold.
-In 2019 Baert became a member in residence of the Institute for Advanced Study (IAS) at Princeton.
-In 2020 Barbara Baert was a fellow at the Berlin Center for Advances Studies Bildevidenz and in 2021 she was the holder of the James Loeb Lecture at the Zentralinstitut für Kunstgeschichte, München.
-There she gave a lecture 'How Kairos transformed into Occasio (Grisaille, School of Mantegna, 1495-1510)' about the Kairos/Occasio motif.
-With her paper on the same motif, she offers the first complete status quaestionis on the meanings attributed to the grisaille from the first hypothesis of Aby Warburg (1866-1929) to the present.
-In 2023 Barbara Baert will take on the prestigious role of Warburg-Professur at the Warburg Haus in Hamburg.
+In 2017, Baert received the honour of Commander of the Order of Léopold, Belgium's oldest and highest order.
+In 2019, she became a member in residence of the Institute for Advanced Study (IAS) at Princeton University.
+In 2020 she was a fellow at the Berlin Center for Advanced Studies Bildevidenz, and in 2021 she was the holder of the James Loeb Lecture at the Zentralinstitut für Kunstgeschichte, München.
+There she gave a lecture, 'How Kairos transformed into Occasio (Grisaille, School of Mantegna, 1495–1510), about the Kairos/Occasio motif.
+With her paper on the same motif, she offered the first complete status quaestionis (state of investigation) on the meanings attributed to the grisaille (a painting technique) from the first hypothesis of Aby Warburg (1866–1929) to the present.